ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 ------

-# 3. Vectors are Logarithms
+# 3. Vectors are also Logarithms?

 In differential geometry one interprets vectors like $$\v = v_x \x + v_y \y $$ being written in a basis of partial derivative operators, $$\v = v_x \p_x + v_y \p_y $$.
 These can then be used to create discrete translations which move around in the various coordinates,